apptentive/apptentive-android/README.md

 [![Apptentive Android SDK Install Guide](https://raw.github.com/apptentive/apptentive-android/master/etc/screenshots/apptentive_android_video_screenshot.png)](http://vimeo.com/85495302)

-Laid
-out below are instructions that will allow you to ask users to rate your app, give and receive feedback about app performance, and show surveys to your users.
+Laid out below are instructions that will allow you to ask customers to rate your app, give and receive feedback about app performance, and show surveys to your customers.

 Note: These installation instructions are also presented to you on [Apptentive](https://www.apptentive.com) when you add an app.
 This document is kept in sync with our web documentation.